 But this was worse.
 I was about to board a plane while wearing a sleeping bag.
 Virtually, a dress.
 One that would have made any 16-year-old beam on prom night.

 Just a short distance away, my gate was full of waiting passengers.
 A virtual sea of black and drab colors.
 Heads were covered.
 Men in black suits chatted angrily about world events.
-Even the airline staff were in finely tailored suits with ominous, sparkling cuff links and shiny red hankerchiefs.
+Even the airline staff were in finely tailored suits with ominous, sparkling cuff links and shiny red handkerchiefs.

 My hands began to shake.